avito-tech/avito-android/docs/content/ci/containers/AndroidEmulatorImage.md

 3. Upload emulator system image to [artifactory](http://links.k.avito.ru/emulator-system_images)
    1. You could find a link to system image at Android Studio SDK Manager.
 Try to download image you will see the link.
    2. Unzip image and change internal structure of folders to `system-image/android-<sdk>/google_apis/<image-arch>`.
 You could example at any image in [artifactory](http://links.k.avito.ru/emulator-system_images)
+4. Copy-paste image tag from the end of the Build Log
+5. Copy-paste image avd model from the Log.
+Search `Print devices`

 ???+ info
     We change internal structure of folders inside zip archive because we want